The RDAEP region encompasses 235,000km² of land in the Far West of South Australia; comprising about 23% of the State.

 - Wudinna District Council

-The region includes remote unincorporated areas serviced by the Outback Communities Authority.
+The region includes remote unincorporated areas serviced by the Outback Communities Authority, and the Maralinga Tjarutja Lands and Yalata Aboriginal Reserve.

-The region is very productive, generating Gross Regional Product in 2019 of $3.35 billion.
-The region produces 82% of South Australia’s seafood; 45% of the State’s iron and steel manufacturing; and 40% of the State’s wheat crop.
+The region is very productive, generating Gross Regional Product in 2021 of $3.45 billion.
+The region produces 82% of South Australia’s seafood; 45% of the State’s iron and steel manufacturing; 40% of the State’s wheat crop; and 24% of SA’s barley crop.

 The regional economy is extremely diverse, however the industry composition is changing.
-Based on employment generation, the main industries in 2016 were health and social assistance, agriculture, manufacturing, education and training, retail trade and construction.
-Tourism and mining are the region’s fastest emerging industries and have significant potential for future growth.
+Based on employment generation, the main industries in 2021 were Health Care and Social Assistance, Retail Trade, Construction, Education and Training, Agriculture, Manufacturing and Mining.
+Tourism and Mining are the region’s fastest emerging industries and have significant potential for future growth.

 Diversity is one of the region’s greatest attributes and underpins its comparative advantage and competitiveness.
 Industrial diversity is important for economic growth and sustainability because it gives the region resilience through not being reliant on a single industry or single product for its prosperity.